 The residence permit is usually issued for a period of 2 years, renewable, provided that you still meet the economic requirements and you have lived at least 183 days in Spain each year.

 After 5 years of holding the temporary residence permit, you will be eligible for permanent residency.

 The permanent residency will entitle you to live and work in Spain indefinitely.

 After 10 years of legal residency (temporary or permanent) you may be eligible for naturalization.
 To become a Spanish citizen, you will be required to commit to renounce your previous nationality, have financial stability, no criminal record, attend an interview and prove your degree of integration into Spanish society, e.g. knowledge of Spanish language, culture, values and participation in Spanish social activities.

 Note that nationals of the Philippines, Andorra, Spanish-American countries, Equatorial Guinea, Portugal, as well as individuals with Jewish Sephardic origin, may be eligible for citizenship after two years of legal residency.

 - Not be in Spain with irregular immigration status.

-- Evidence of economic means sufficient to support your stay and, depending on the case, to support your family, during the stay length you are applying for, without working.
+- Evidence of economic means sufficient to support your stay and, depending on the case, to support your family, during the length of stay you are applying for, without working.

-- Negative criminal record issued in the last three months by the authorities of the country or countries where you have resided in the past 5 years, including Canada.
+- Negative criminal record issued in the last three months by the authorities of the country or countries where you have resided in the past 5 years.

 - Notarized document explaining why you are requesting this visa, the purpose, the place and length of your stay in Spain and any other reasons you need to explain, with a certified translation into Spanish.